learningdebunked/SystemDesignFundamentals/README.md

   protocols such as TLS.
 A keystore contains personal certificates, plus the corresponding private keys that are used to identify the owner of the certificate.

-  How can we debug SSL handshake from a Java application ? https://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/ReadDebug.html
+  How can we debug TLS/SSL handshake from a Java application ? https://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/ReadDebug.html

   How does an application built in Java connect with a remote server and establish its identity ?
-What are the options ?
+What are the options ? keyStore will be used to store server certificates which the server will present to the client on SSL connection.

+  Command to view a key store : keytool -list -v -keystore keystore.jks .
+  Alternatively we can also use Key Store Explorer tool from : https://keystore-explorer.org/downloads.html